nico-hn/ddv/README.md

 # Ddv

-TODO: Write a gem description
+Ddv is a recursive directory listing command with very limited functionality.

-## Installation
+## Installation (not published to RubyGems.org yet)

 Add this line to your application's Gemfile: